art01s/project_euler/README.md

 http://projecteuler.net/

+MY ANSWERS AND COMMENTS IN THE PYTHON FILES ABOVE

 Project Euler, is a website containing at this point 677 problems.
 These problems are based on mathematical theory and require the user to use their imagination to solve the problems.